haftamudesta/Math-magicinsTest/README.md

 ### Usage

-To run the project,clone the project from https://github.com/haftamudesta/Math-Magicians
+To run the project,clone the project from https://github.com/haftamudesta/Math-MagiciansTest

 > use the command git checkout component to go to the component dirctory
 > to create react use npm create vite@latest -- --template react
-> to install all raect dependencies use npm install after installing reat
+> to install all raect dependencies use npm install after installing react
 > to run the code use npm run dev

 ## 👥 Authors